Sic Bo Vs. Craps – Which Dice Game to Play

 Sic Bo Rules

-Sic Bo RulesWhile Sic Bo uses three dice, this type of casino game is rather simple and easy to play.
-The main goal of the game is to place your money on the possible dice result of the next roll, with bets being won if your guess is correct.
+Sic Bo RulesWhile Sic Bo uses three dice, this casino game is rather simple and easy to play.
+The main goal is to place your money on the possible outcome of the next roll, with bets being won if your prediction is correct.
 There are numerous betting options that one can make on Sic Bo, with various bets offering different payouts.

-Every possible type of bet that can be placed in Sic Bo is displayed on the table’s layout, allowing players to choose the option to bet on.
-Unlike craps, however, Sic Bo does not present the players with the dice, but rather casinos use a dice shaker to determine the combination of the three dice.
+Every possible type of bet that can be placed in Sic Bo is displayed on the table’s layout, allowing players to choose the option to wager on.
+Unlike craps, however, Sic Bo does not present the players with the dice; instead, casinos use a dice shaker to determine the combination of the three dice.

-Like craps, Sic Bo offers a wide range of possible bets that one can place, trying to predict the outcome of the dice shake.
+Like craps, Sic Bo offers a wide range of possible bets that one can place while trying to predict the outcome of the dice shake.

 Big

-Big betThis type of bet is made on the sum of the three dice and is won if their collective value is between 11 and 17.
+Big betThis bet is made on the sum of the three dice and is won if their collective value is between 11 and 17.
 This is one of the most common bets in Sic Bo and pays even money.
-This type of wager excludes triples like three 1s, three 2s, etc.
+This wager excludes triples such as three 1s, three 2s, etc.

 Small